GoogleCloudPlatform/compute-video-demo-salt/README.md

 1. In order for `salt-cloud` to create Compute Engine instances, you'll need a [Service Account](https://developers.google.com/console/help/#service_accounts) created for the appropriate authorization.
-Navigate to *APIs &amp; auth -&gt; Credentials* and then *Create New Client ID*.
+Navigate to *APIs &amp; auth -&gt; Credentials* and under the OAuth section, *Create New Client ID*.
 Make sure to select *Service Account*.
 Google will generate a new private key and prompt you to save the file and let you know that it was created with the *notasecret* passphrase.
 Once you save the key file, make sure to record the *Email address* that ends with `@developer.gserviceaccount.com` since this will be required in the Salt configuration files.

 1. Next you will want to install the [Cloud SDK](https://developers.google.com/cloud/sdk/) and make sure you've successfully authenticated and set your default project